 - - Brownies: These lone fairies get attached to a house and live in a dark corner of the home, in a cupboard or a hollow tree near the home.
 Brownies are helpful fairies and keep things tidy.
 Legend has it that they appreciate when you leave out a bowl of cream as a reward.

 - - Pixies: This fairy is associated with England’s West Country region and is known as the Piskie in Cornwall.
 Centuries ago, people in these regions almost unilaterally believed in Pixies/Piskies and even had ‘pisky pows’ on the roof to ensure these fairies had a dancefloor of sorts.
-Pixies are mischievous creatures capable of doing good or harm to humans.
+Pixies are mischievous creatures capable of doing good and/or harm to humans.

 - - Elves: According to Norse Mythology, there are Dark Elves and Light Elves.
 In Scotland, Dark Elves are known as Trolls.
 In Danish lore, male Elves appeared as old men, and if you got too close, they would open their mouths and cause sickness with their breath.
 Females danced in the moonlight, and young men were warned to steer clear lest the charming elf steal their heart.